 The menu offers lots of local flavors with apps, soups, salads and burgers.
 The Trap Bar and Grill offers a full bar menu with speciality drinks along with local beers.

-In a stunning dining room, the Branding Iron is a fine dining restaurant located mountainside at Grand Targhee Resort.
+In a stunning dining room, the Powder Cache is a chef-created menu located mountainside at Grand Targhee Resort.
 As diners enter, the high ceilings showcase the antler chandelier and wood beams.
-With floor to ceiling windows, get a grand view of the resort as you dine in front of a kiva-inspired fireplace.
+With floor-to-ceiling windows, diners get a grand view of the resort in front of the kiva-inspired fireplace.

-With a menu showcasing the best of the Wyadho region, including Wyoming raised beef, diners can enjoy a hardy meal after a day of skiing or boarding.
-In addition to local ingredients, the menu fuses international flavors and find items like ramen and lamb shawarma.
+With a menu showcasing the best of the Wyadho region, including Wyoming-raised beef, diners can enjoy a hardy meal after a day of skiing or boarding.
+While visiting the Powder Cache Bar and Grill, order a signature cocktail or micro-brew.
+It also features a kid’s menu.

-Located along the main patio, just inside the main building.
-Open daily from from 11 a.m. to 9 p.m. and at 8 a.m. to 9 p.m. on the weekends.
+Located along the main patio, just inside the Rendezvous Lodge.
+Open Monday to Wednesday from 3 p.m. to 8:30 p.m., Thursday from noon to 8 p.m., Friday and Saturday from 11 a.m. to 9 p.m. and Sunday from 11 a.m. to 8:30 p.m.

 What to do in Teton Valley Idaho